We had a spectacular August for fishing, and expect the same for September! Gotta love it.

-Cobia are out front!
-Get out there with your bucktails tipped with squid and look around – no place specific, but the reefs are a good start.
-They have been swimming right up to the boat lately.
-Late in the day they have been surfacing on rays, sea turtles and free swimming.
-Cobes love some live bait.
+Cobia.
+They are all over.
+Get out there with your bucktails and look around.
+No place specific, but the reefs are a good start, hint hint.
+Also try the big drop, swimming right up to the boat lately!
+Late in the day they have been surfacing on rays, turtles and free swimming.
+They love some live bait too.

 Capt.
 Chris Cameron